Key Aspects of Liquid Product Recovery (Pigging) Systems

 Liquid product recovery (also referred to as ‘pigging’) is used after a product transfer to remove or recover residual liquid product remaining in the pipeline of a process system.

-Process pigging technology has been widely adopted by food, beverage, homecare, paint, personal care, and pet food plants throughout the world.
+Process pigging technology has been widely adopted by food, beverage, homecare, paint, personal care, lubricants, and pet food plants throughout the world.
 It’s an extremely effective way to increase product yields, cut waste, speed up changeover times, improve profits and boost environmental sustainability.

 Hygienic (sanitary) pigging systems are made up of variety of different parts and components.
 Important components of pigging systems include the pipeline pig, pig detectors, launch and receive stations, pigging sequence control software and pipework.
 Valves are another important aspect that enable the safe and effective running of a pigging system.